graceesthi/Fair-ML-Loan-Prediction/README.md

 This project is developed for academic purposes.
 Please cite appropriately if used for research.

-## Collaboration

-This project was developed as part of a group effort with:
-- Manuela N
-- Daniela S
-- Samir MS
-- Ibrahima T
-- Adam C

 ---
 *Building fair and inclusive AI systems*